-No. Specific duties are assigned to every police officer from the level of a constable right up to the level of the DGP.
+No. Specific duties are assigned to every police officer from the level of a Constable right up to the level of the DGP.
 These duties are listed in the police manuals of every state.
 A junior officer cannot perform those duties assigned to his senior.
-For example an SI cannot do a duty assigned to an SP.
-However anything that can be done by a lower ranking officer can be done by a senior ranking officer as well.
+For example, an SI cannot do a duty assigned to an SP.
+However, anything that can be done by a lower ranking officer can be done by a senior ranking officer as well.

-22. Can a traffic police officer arrest me for offences other than a traffic crime?
+22. Can a traffic police officer arrest me for an offence other than a traffic crime?

 Yes.
-A traffic cop is simply a police officer who has been assigned traffic duties.
+A traffic cop is also a police officer basically given traffic duties.
 If he sees you committing any crime he can arrest you just like any other policeman can or like any private citizen can.